 Chat commands are a great way to engage with your audience and offer helpful information about common questions or events.
-This post will show you exactly how to set up custom chat commands in Streamlabs OBS.
+This post will show you exactly how to set up custom chat commands in Streamlabs.

 To set up custom command, complete the following steps: